 The NESPF target is to maintain a 100% funding level.
 'Growth' assets, such as equities, are expected to give a higher long term return than 'liability matching' assets, such as bonds.
 The benefit of higher investment returns is that, over the long term, a higher level of funding should achieve lower employer contribution rates.
 However, the additional investment returns from growth assets come with a price: greater volatility relative to the liabilities, thus introducing risk.
 The risk is evidenced by the potential volatility of both the funding level and the employer contribution rate.
-There is therefore a trade off between the additional investment return from greater exposure to growth assets and its benefits - higher funding level, lower employer contribution level - and the benefits of greater predictability - of both funding level and employer contribution rate.
+There is therefore a trade off between the additional investment return from greater exposure to growth assets and its benefits - higher funding level, lower employer contribution level - and the benefits of greater predictability - of both funding level and employer contribution rate - from having greater exposure to liability matching assets.